Common Mistakes Made in Hand Embroidery

 8. Starting with big projects

-This, I speak out of my own experience.
-As a beginner, the first thing you need is to see your own creation and see it fast!
-We are always tempted to take big ambitious stitching, unaware that it might last days and weeks to finish.
-This will only wear off your patience and chances are, that you give up.
+I speak out of my own experience about this.
+As a beginner, the first thing you need to do is to see your creation and see it fast!
+We are always tempted to take big, ambitious stitching, unaware that it might take days and weeks to finish.
+This will only wear off your patience; chances are, you give up.
 Begin with smaller projects with simpler stitches—something you can finish in a day or two.
-It helps you appreciate your efforts and feel proud of it.
+It helps you appreciate your efforts and feel proud of them.
 Give yourself a pat on the back and slowly build on the size of your projects.
 Even as you work on big projects, remember to sprinkle your time with smaller ones- it keeps you encouraged.

 A small floral project using two stitches done over a 4″ hoop.
 Time taken: 2 hours.